42milez/ProtocolStack/README.md

 - `stop` stop the virtual machine
 - `restart` restart the virtual machine

-You can perform the commands as below:
+You can perform the commands below:

 ```shell
 > ./vm.sh start   # Start a VM and create a Mutagen session.